Naresh Gujral

 Naresh Gujral (born 19 May 1948) is a Chartered Accountant, Shiromani Akali Dal party politician and former a member of the Parliament of India representing Punjab in the Rajya Sabha, the upper house of the Indian Parliament.

 Early life and background

-He is the son of Inder Kumar Gujral, former Prime Minister of India.
-He graduated from the University of Delhi.
+He is the son of Inder Kumar Gujral, former Prime Minister of India and Sheila Gujral, a noted Hindi poet.
+He is the grandson of Indian politician Avtar Narain Gujral; his uncle Satish Gujral was a noted artist.
+He graduated from the Modern School in 1965, and completed his Bachelor's degree St. Stephen's College of the University of Delhi in 1968.

 Business career

 He started a clothing company "SPAN", because he had “nothing better to do”, as he put it.

 Political career

+He contested the 2004 elections for the Jalandhar Lok Sabha constituency as a Shiromani Akali Dal candidate and lost.

+Personal life

+He is married to Anjali Gujral and has two daughters.